Understanding Elder Oaks

 "The Church is authoritarian, tribal, provincial, and founded on a loosely biblical racist frontier sex cult."--Juggler Vain

-"The lds church is the Amway of religions.
+"The LDS church is the Amway of religions.
 Even with all the soap they sell, they still manage to come away smelling dirty."--Some Schmo